-To locate a face manually, you first need to press the New Face button at the Select Face 18 stage.
+To locate a face manually, you first need to press the Manually Locate Face button at the Select Face 18 stage.

-This will first ask you to set the gender for the new face, as described below.
+This will bring up the Select Gender 75 dialog to let you set the gender for the new face.